octobercms/october/README.md

 The best place to learn October is by [reading the documentation](http://octobercms.com/docs).

+### Installing October

+Instructions on how to install October can be found at the [installation guide](http://octobercms.com/docs/help/install).

 ### Development Team

 October was created by [Alexey Bobkov](http://ca.linkedin.com/pub/aleksey-bobkov/2b/ba0/232) and [Samuel Georges](http://au.linkedin.com/pub/sam-georges/31/641/a9), who both continue to develop the platform.